LukasHoelsch/Measurement-uncertainty-calculation/README.md

 ## Implementation
 To reduce the computation time the main calculation is implemented inside a `parfor` loop.
+The parallel computing toolbox starts automatically and selects the number of workers for the parallelization.

 ## Output
-The efficiency uncertainty is visualized in the figure below.
+The expanded uncertainty for an efficiency evaluation with a convidence interval of $k_{\mathrm{p}} = 2$ is visualized in percent points (%P) in the figure below.
+The maximale

 ## Sensitivity coefficients